-Relish the flavors of fall with these naturally sweetened vegan chocolate chip pumpkin muffins that are full of cinnamon, ginger, cloves and pumpkin, with just the right balance of crumble, part of a nutritious breakfast or snack, and delicious enough for dessert!
+Relish the flavors of fall with these naturally sweetened vegan chocolate chip pumpkin muffins that are full of cinnamon, ginger, cloves and pumpkin, with just the right balance of crumble, for any time of day!

 There’s a lot going on today!

 Post-midterms this week is the first I feel like I can actually breathe since starting my dietetic internship…so I naturally spent some quality time bonding with my oven on Monday!
 I re-made the pumpkin pizza crust I teased on Instagram on Friday night (recipe coming Monday!) and chocolate chip pumpkin muffins with NO ADDED SUGAR.

 And fall deserves muffins.
 Made with pumpkin.